tim-smart/effect-io-ai/effect/Effect-flatMap.md

 Since effects are immutable, `flatMap` always returns a new effect instead of changing the original one.

+**When to Use**

+Use `flatMap` when you need to chain multiple effects, ensuring that each step produces a new `Effect` while flattening any nested effects that may occur.

 To import and use `flatMap` from the "Effect" module: